operator-playground-io/Kafka-chart-tile/tutorials/verify-kafka-chart-installation.md

 ### Check all the Kubernetes resources status

-You can run the following command to know status of all the deployed resources inside the namespace `kafka`
+You can execute the following command to know status of all the deployed resources inside the namespace `kafka`:

 ```execute
 kubectl get all --namespace kafka
 ```

-All the deployment and service status should be Running.
+All the pod `STATUS` should be `Running` and `READY` states should be `1/1`.

 ```
 NAME                         READY   STATUS    RESTARTS   AGE